Automatic transmission fluid: How ATF Can Last a "Lifetime"

-On European type cars, a „Lifetime“ means 180,000 km or 112,000 miles as a lifetime of a vehicle or transmission.
+On European-type cars, a "Lifetime" means 180,000 km or 112,000 miles as the lifetime of a vehicle or transmission.
 Service intervals of newer type cars are from 80,000 to 120,000 km which equals 50,000 to 75,000 miles.
-Flushing or refilling the fluid on lifetime filled transmissions require to use equipment to fill from below, engaging the transmissions torque converter or using an external pump.More times described experience by leading masters of automotive service business which are recognized as instructors and masters of the Cologne guild, but also work as infuencers of their business.
+Flushing or refilling the fluid on lifetime-filled transmissions requires the use of equipment to fill from below, engaging the transmission torque converter or using an external pump.